Last Updated: 13 January, 2026

 A bettor must be at least 21 years old to place a proper legal wager in Illinois.
 This applies to both online and retail wagers.
 The positive is that all bettors in the state who are at least 21 years old can create as many betting accounts as they please across the different products offered in the state.
 This rule, along with all other regulations and restrictions, is enforced by the Illinois Gaming Board.

-Since the state decided to change its rule about remote registration in 2022, users can also create accounts in the comfort of their own homes through remote registration.
-Prior to March 2022, residents needed to be inside the online operators' partner retail location to register for that mobile sportsbook.
-Whether a bettor places a bet in person or online, they are subject to a flat tax rate of 4.95%.
+Since the state changed its rules on remote registration in 2022, users can also create accounts from the comfort of their homes.
+Prior to March 2022, residents had to be inside an online operator's partner retail location to register for the mobile sportsbook.
+Whether a bettor places a bet in person or online, their winnings are subject to a flat tax rate of 4.95%.
+Recently, the state also approved a budget that will cause bettors to pay even more in taxes, as the law enforced a 25-cent tax on a bettor's first 20,000 wagers and 50 cents for every wager after that.
+This ruling has sparked considerable controversy among sports betting advocacy groups, who fear that more states may adopt this idea.

 The only thing that remains illegal in Illinois is online casinos, which could change over time.
-However, with the current betting structure and how much the state has consistently made on a monthly basis, this topic likely isn’t a high priority.
-While online casinos or poker are not offered to residents, bettors in the state can play sweepstakes online poker and partake in the state lottery.
+However, given the current betting structure and the state's consistent monthly revenue, this topic likely isn’t a high priority.
+While online casinos or poker are not offered to residents, bettors in the state can play online sweepstakes poker and participate in the state lottery.

 These wagers wouldn’t affect the integrity of the performance but would flourish on fan knowledge, artist concert set list patterns, and tour history.
 Markets could include “First song played,” “Surprise guest appearance,” or “Encore prediction.”
 If legalized, even a sliver of Illinois’ $1 billion+ betting handle going toward festival bets could generate hundreds of thousands in new wagers and potentially tens of thousands in tax revenue.